-Chase has some of the best points earning credit cards out there, though is also among the strictest when it comes to approving people.
-Here’s what you need to know to be approved for a Chase card, and also a summary of my strategy.
+Chase has some of the best points earning credit cards out there, though they can also be among the toughest to be approved for.
+So here’s a rundown of what you need to know to be approved for a Chase card, and also a summary of my strategy.

 How many total Chase cards can you have?